ozyinc/website/content/cv.en.md

 {{< cv/collapse title="Introduction to Operating Systems (CENG334)" >}}
     As a sequel to CENG331, I have learned about mechanisms that operating systems use to execute programs in a secure and fast manner, while allocating resources to different programs executing in (pseudo-)parallel in a way that there is no deadlock.

    Also in this course I have learned about processes, threads and synchronization between those.
 This has contributed a better understanding to me about how locks and semaphores work.
-Furthermore I have enjoyed reading and solving the problems in Little Book of Semaphores, and the MINIX book by Andrew S. Tannenbaum afterwards (even though I never got to finish it).
+Furthermore, I have enjoyed reading and solving the problems in Little Book of Semaphores, and the MINIX book by Andrew S. Tannenbaum afterwards (even though I never got to finish it).
 {{< /cv/collapse >}}
 {{< cv/collapse title="Data Communications and Networking (CENG435)" >}}

    Before taking this course I had fairly good knowledge about different high-level protocols, like HTTP(S), FTP, SSH, Telnet, etc. and a faint idea on how the internal mechanisms worked.
 During this course I had the opportunity to learn how each networking layer functions, various different protocols and their efficiencies.
-As a Computer Engineering course, the course had some details on how the low-level signal is transmitted from the cable but obviously we haven't dive deep into the specifics of the physics (I was told that Electronic Engineers have a more comprehensive course on that).
+As a Computer Engineering course, the course had some details on how the low-level signal is transmitted from the cable but obviously we didn't dive deep into the specifics of the physics (I was told that Electronic Engineers have a more comprehensive course on that).

    With this course, I was able to understand the current implementations of some widely used protocols like TCP, UDP, IP, DHCP.
 The understanding allowed me to better evaluate current technologies we have, have a better understanding of networking components of cloud systems and their security and decreased the entry barrier for understanding new standards of protocols like HTTP/3.

 {{< /cv/collapse >}}
 {{< cv/collapse title="Computer Engineering Design (CENG491-CENG492)" >}}

+   This course (also known as the graduation project) has allowed me to use the things that I have learned by myself and during my internship at Stylelounge to create a product with a team of fellow senior students.
+The main aim of the course was not to deliver a production-ready app but just to create an MVP to showcase the product.
+For the details of project visit: {{< todo >}}.

+   With this course I had my first challenge on being part of a team and discussing architectural choices for a greenfield project for the first time.
+I have built greenfield projects before in my life (especially for METU YES and Stylelounge) but the scope was limited to a few components, and the team size of those projects were 1 (myself) with occasional discussions with my fellow engineers and my supervisor.

 {{< /cv/collapse >}}
 {{< /cv/collapse >}}